| Model | Coverage | Initialized | Interval | Duration | Directory | Filenames |

 degrees after 7 days.
 Thus, 2 control files are required, one for each

 resolution.
-However, the time ranges in the tdef
+However, the time ranges in the tdef statements in

 both control files are the same, so the user must keep track of the